covid19datahub/R/README.md

 ### Country

 The argument `country` filters the data by country.
-This is a list of country names or [ISO codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) (ISO 3166-1 Alpha-2 code, Alpha-3 code, or numeric code).
+This is a vector of country names or [ISO codes](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes) (ISO 3166-1 Alpha-2 code, Alpha-3 code, or numeric code).

 Download data for Italy and Unites States at county/province level: